nmayat/Erasmus_Data/README.md

  The project cleans tha data, analyses it and creates a recommendation engine based on a kNN algorithm.
 It is acompanied by a Medium blog post which can be found here: https://medium.com/@nils_88771/where-you-should-do-your-erasmus-program-76421269c585

  ## Data
+ Unfortunaly the datasets are abit to big so you need to donwnload them yourself from the webside provided above.
+Place the files in a directory called 'Erasmus_Data'.
 The dataset is split in to csv files for each year and an explanatory file.
 In the Jupyter Notebook 'Erasmus_Data_cleaning' thedata cleaning steps are explained.
 Some of the data is than pickled for further use.

  In the Jupyter notebook 'Erasmus_Data_exploration' the data is analyzed and visually depicted.
 Some of the plots are also used for the medium blog post.
 If you are interested in how to inculde plotly plots in a medium blog post, this helped me: https://jennifer-banks8585.medium.com/how-to-embed-interactive-plotly-visualizations-on-medium-blogs-710209f93bd.
 My plots can also be found here: https://chart-studio.plotly.com/~Mahuvej#/